hyhy26157/datazoomcamp_homework_week3/README.md

 - True
 - False

-Q7 Answers
+## Q7 Answers
--False.
+- False.
 It is not useful if the data has too many granular detail.